Mike Manley (artist): Comic book artist

 Mike Manley has worked as an artist for major publishers such as Marvel Comics, DC Comics, and Dark Horse Comics.
 Manley, with writers Danny Fingeroth and Tom DeFalco, co-created in 1991 the Darkhawk series, which he drew for the first half of its run.
 He has also contributed to other comic book titles such as Batman, Quasar, Captain America, Marvel Universe, and The Power of Shazam!.
-His extensive bibliography in comic books includes a large number of short runs and fill-in issues on a wide variety of titles.
+His comics work includes a number of short runs and fill-in issues on a wide variety of titles.

 In his run on the Batman series, Manley was one of the artists of Batman #500 in which the character Azrael replaced Bruce Wayne as Batman.
 He drew the series during the "KnightsEnd" storyline and the Zero Hour: Crisis in Time crossover.

 In 1995, Manley formed Action Planet Inc. as a home to publish his own comics and ideas, starting with the anthology Action Planet Comics, featuring his character Monsterman.
-In early 1996 he founded ActionPlanet.com, which has grown to include his award-winning on-line web comic, G.I.R.L.
+In early 1996 he founded ActionPlanet.com, which has grown to include his award-winning online web comic, G.I.R.L.
 Patrol.

 In 2007, while primarily working as an art teacher, Manley illustrated a new Secret Agent Corrigan story for the Swedish publisher Egmont Publishing.
-Manley's mentor Al Williamson had famously drawn the character's syndicated strip.